-After attending film school in Chicago, Matt moved to New York City in 1998 to start the art rock outfit God The Band, achieving cult notoriety on the local underground music scene.
+After attending film school in Chicago, Matt moved to NYC in 1998 to start the art rock outfit God The Band, achieving cult notoriety on the local underground music scene.
 In the years since, he has worked as a video editor, videographer and, occasionally, film director.
 In 2011, he made his feature debut with the film “Love Stalker.”
-Matt has been a proud Greenpoint resident for over a decade and has no plans to move anytime soon.
+Matt has been a proud Greenpoint resident for over a decade and has no plans to leave anytime soon.
 He loves cats.

 On this rainy day, rather than trudging around on the subway, don’t you wish you could work from home?
 Or at least at the local cafe?
 If you do or plan to in the near future, here is a guide to Greenpoint’s Best “Work From Home” Cafés.